quanzhang90/House-Price-Prediction/README.md

 # House-Price-Prediction

-In this project, I evaluate the performance and predictive power of a model that has been trained and tested on data collected from homes in suburbs of Boston, Massachusetts.
+In this project, I evaluate the performance and predictive power of a decision tree model that has been trained and tested on data collected from homes in suburbs of Boston, Massachusetts.
 A model trained on this data that is seen as a good fit could then be used to make certain predictions about a house price.